 - some larger families earning more.

-All families with a child under 1 can get the $60 a week Best Start payment.
+All families with a child under 1 can get up to $60 a week Best Start payment.
 Best Start is income-tested in the child’s second and third years.

 How does it work?

-When you register for Working for Families with us we work out if you are eligible and how much you should receive.
-We look at how many children you have and your family income.
+When you register for Working for Families Tax Credits with us we work out if you are eligible and how much you should receive.

-You can choose to receive Working for Families payments either:
+You can choose to receive your payments either: